aholachek/react-animation-comparison/README.md

 # Comparing the Ease of Use of Different React Animation Libraries

-I've updated this repo for 2018, adding `popmotion-pose` and `react-spring` examples, updating `react-transition-group` from V1 to V2, and updating the other examples as necessary.
+I've updated this repo for 2018, adding `popmotion-pose` and `react-spring` examples, updating `react-transition-group` from V1 to V2, and revising the other examples as necessary.

 ### The Goal: to replicate this animation on entering and exiting react components: